Server Side JavaScript Building Guide

 });

-Create a route that lets you fetch a single book by its ID from a list of books:
+Define a route that lets you fetch a single book by its ID from a list of books:

 // Route to fetch a single book by ID